torvalds/linux/Documentation/driver-api/driver-model/overview.rst

 Overview
 ~~~~~~~~

-The Linux Kernel Driver Model is a unification of all the disparate driver
+The GNU/Linux Kernel Driver Model is a unification of all the disparate driver
 models that were previously used in the kernel.
 It is intended to augment the
 bus-specific drivers for bridges and devices by consolidating a set of data
 and operations into globally accessible data structures.